Solar100’s Jon Powers: The Chief Sustainability Officer of Solar

-You know him as Cofounder of CleanCapital.
-You might not know that he’s also an army veteran, former Federal Chief Sustainability Officer under the Obama Administration, and a multi-hyphenate who’s dedicated his career to public service, renewable energy, and sustainability.
+You know him as co-founder of CleanCapital.
+You might not know that he’s also an Army veteran, former federal Chief Sustainability Officer under the Obama administration, and a multi-hyphenate who’s dedicated his career to public service, renewable energy and sustainability.

-In this Solar100, Jon Powers weighs in on his unique career trajectory, lessons from successful asset management, and the implications of upcoming President-elect Joe Biden’s administration on the future of the solar industry.
+In this Solar100, Jon Powers weighs in on his unique career trajectory, lessons from successful asset management and the implications of President Joe Biden’s administration on the future of the solar industry.

-Starting in renewable energy
+Starting out in renewable energy

 Richard Matsui: People in the solar industry of course know you as the co-founder of CleanCapital, and before that, as the federal Chief Sustainability Officer under the Obama administration.
 But before that, you studied elementary education and history in college and then served as a captain in the U.S. Army.
 Can you walk me through how and when you first decided to work in renewables?

 Jon Powers: I joined the Army before 9/11, and for many of us in the military, 9/11 was a life-changing experience.
-I deployed to Iraq with my unit in 2003 and spent fifteen months on the ground.
+I deployed to Iraq with my unit in 2003 and spent 15 months on the ground.
 It was over in Iraq that I first began to understand energy and energy security.
 Like many veterans, I came home with the realization that we need a better path forward in terms of energy.

 At the time, I didn’t really think of energy security in the context of climate change and clean energy, so before diving into renewables as a career, I actually stayed in national security.
-I joined a non-profit working with kids in Baghdad and spent a few years trying to prevent 16 to 25-year-olds from being recruited into extremist groups.
-It was challenging work—the whole reason we have ISIS today is because of that extremist targeting of children.
+I joined a nonprofit working with kids in Baghdad and spent a few years trying to prevent 16- to 25-year-olds from being recruited into extremist groups.
+It was challenging work — the whole reason we have [Islamic State group] ISIS today is because of that extremist targeting of children.

 Following that experience, I ran for Congress in 2008 up here in Buffalo, New York.
-I lost that election, but losing was flat out the best thing that has ever happened to me.
-I ran on a platform of turning the Rust Belt into the ‘Green Belt’, and that got me more interested in clean energy.
+I lost that election, but losing was flat-out the best thing that has ever happened to me.
+I ran on a platform of turning the Rust Belt into the "Green Belt," and that got me more interested in clean energy.
 I went back to school at Johns Hopkins to focus my career on energy security and climate security.
-It was that work that led me, of course, to the Pentagon, and then to the White House and the Obama Administration.
+It was that work that led me, of course, to the Pentagon, and then to the White House and the Obama administration.

 Richard Matsui: That’s incredible.
-How do you think your previous work informs what you bring to your co-founder and president role today?
+How do you think your previous work informs what you bring to your co-founder and president roles today?

 Jon Powers: I was drawn to the work here at CleanCapital from both a mission standpoint as well as an interest in finance as a tool for social change.
 That sense of mission that drew me to the military is also what led me to clean energy.
-I became interested in finance in my work in the government — we were doing over $6 billion in third-party renewable finance contracts across federal agencies.
+I became interested in finance [through] my work in the government — we were doing over $6 billion in third-party renewable finance contracts across federal agencies.
 Bringing those two things together, we founded CleanCapital with a mission to accelerate the flow of institutional capital into clean energy.

-Some of the best lessons I learned in government were not about policy, but about how to lead teams.
-I learned how to play what I like to call ‘nine-dimensional chess’, which was what you had to do if you wanted the Pentagon to move climate policy forward.
-Many of those skills are transferrable across environments, such as strategy and team building.
+Some of the best lessons I learned in government were not about policy but about how to lead teams.
+I learned how to play what I like to call "nine-dimensional chess," which was what you had to do if you wanted the Pentagon to move climate policy forward.
+Many of those skills are transferrable across environments, such as strategy and team-building.
 Other skills I picked up, like successfully navigating through bureaucracy, are not as necessary in my current work.
 It’s funny; flipping to working at a startup, sometimes I would look for a process of bureaucracy that didn’t exist.
-And then the challenge would be instead to find ways to make new processes on the fly.
+And then the challenge would be instead to find ways to make up new processes on the fly.

 Lessons from successful asset management

-Richard Matsui: When I think of CleanCapital, I think of a successfully executed rollout of operating C&I portfolios.
+Richard Matsui: When I think of CleanCapital, I think of a successfully executed rollout of operating [commercial and industrial] portfolios.
 Is that the right way to think about the business?

-Jon Powers: Thomas Byrne, Marc Garrett, and I started CleanCapital with a thesis that there were technology solutions in other verticals like real estate and student loans that we could find and bring into clean energy and clean energy finance.
+Jon Powers: Thomas Byrne, Marc Garrett and I started CleanCapital with a thesis that there were technology solutions in other verticals like real estate and student loans that we could find and bring into clean energy and clean energy finance.
 Technology has been at the heart of what we do, in terms of our ability to successfully roll up assets, and our mission was to bring a more efficient cost of capital into the market.
 Each year we elevated our game in terms of who we partnered with for capital.
 Capital is so critical for solving the climate crisis — we can and need to get pension funds and other endowments to see clean energy as a desirable, necessary investment opportunity.
 They talk about it today, but we need to start putting money to work there.

 Richard Matsui: It’s an interesting situation where you can very quickly become a victim of your own success.
 The market has gotten a lot more comfortable with C&I portfolios since you started the business.